Data transfer

 For RelativityOne, you have two major options for data transfer:

-• Transferring data to the designated RelativityOne staging area - you can upload files to your RelativityOne staging directory using RelativityOne Staging Explorer.
+• Transferring data to the designated RelativityOne staging area—you can upload files to your RelativityOne staging directory using the Staging Explore.

-Refer to the following documentation topics to assist you in choosing your preferred method of data transfer.
+Refer to the following topics to assist you in choosing your preferred method of data transfer.

-Workflow 1: Loading processed data directly into RelativityOne (recommended)
+Workflow 1: Loading processed and unprocessed data directly into RelativityOne using Import/Export with Express Transfer (recommended)

-If you need to edit or rename processed data, you can do so on your local machine prior to uploading or you can upload the processed data to the staging directory in the cloud and then ingest it into RelativityOne using the RDC in direct mode.
+If you need to edit or rename processed data, you can do so on your local machine prior to uploading or you can upload the processed data to the staging directory in the cloud and then ingest it into RelativityOne.

-1. After you upload the files to your staging directory you can then ingest those files from your staging directory into RelativityOne using any of these three options:
+1. After you upload the files to your staging directory you can then ingest those files from your staging directory into RelativityOne using one of these options:

 If you have unprocessed raw data, you can upload the raw data to the Processing folder in your staging directory in the cloud and then ingest it into RelativityOne using the Relativity Processing application.